elisaugarte/ecber/README.md

 The output above is cut-off, but this is what the function output would look like if called in the R console.

 **Thank you for your interest in ccber and ecber!
-If you have any questions regarding the package, please email us at eugarte@ucdavis.edu or cmukherjee@ucdavis.edu.**
+If you have any questions regarding the package, please email us at eu2082@nyu.edu or cmukherjee@ucdavis.edu.**